48 Hours in Chicago: Things to Do in Chicago

 Giordano’s

-I might as well continue talking about food.
+I should continue talking about food.
 Every time I go to Chicago, I visit Giordano’s.
 They have the best deep-dish pizza that I’ve ever had.
 A small pie will have you full, leaving you with a box of leftovers.
 There are several locations to choose from in the Chicago area.

-Save up to 30% on hotels in Chicago when you compare prices on TripAdvisor
+Save up to 30% on Chicago hotels when you compare TripAdvisor prices.

 North Avenue Beach

 Believe it or not, Chicago has several beaches.
 I’ve visited North Avenue Beach before.
-It was a nice beach that allowed you to see Chicago’s wonderful skyline behind you.
-If you decide to visit North Avenue Beach, leave your alcohol at home.
+It was a lovely beach that allowed you to see Chicago’s incredible skyline behind you.
+If you visit North Avenue Beach, leave your alcohol at home.
 They have strict rules, and you could get locked up.

 Chinatown

 Many cities in the United States have Chinatowns.
 Chicago is one of those cities.
 There are a lot of shops and restaurants in the neighborhood.
-You can grab all kinds of things like tea, herbs, and more.
+You can grab various things like tea, herbs, and more.

 Safehouse Chicago